 For the 1954 season, Score and Colavito, along with Reading manager Kerby Farrell, were promoted to Triple-A Indianapolis.
 While the Indians were setting an American League record for wins in 1954, with 111 victories, Score was also having a record-setting year.
 He had a lethal fastball to go with a solid curve and changeup.
-“A change can be an effective pitch, but only to a good hitter, to get his timing off,” he said years later.
-“A bad hitter can’t hit a good fastball.
-Throw him a change and you do him a favor.”
 In his delivery, Score took a big windup, turning his body away from the batter, uncoiled, and threw the ball to the plate.
 He barely glanced at the batter or the plate, and when he concluded his delivery, he was in a defenseless position on the mound.

 Even though the Indians set a league record for victories in 1954, they went into 1955 spring training feeling a little unsatisfied; they had been swept in the World Series by the New York Giants, four games to none.
 Still, their pitching staff was considered to be the best in the league.
 It was led by 23-game winners Early Wynn and Bob Lemon.
 Mike Garcia captured 19 victories, Art Houtteman had 15, and Bob Feller had 13.
 Feller was coming to the end of his brilliant career, and most felt that Score could be slotted right into the rotation.
 He was already being referred to as a “left-handed Bob Feller.”
 The Sporting News picked the Indians to repeat as kings of the American League, based on their strong pitching.

 Two weeks after his 16-strikeout effort against Boston on May 1, Cleveland visited Fenway Park for a two-game series.
 Many teams avoided starting a left-handed pitcher, much less a rookie, at Fenway Park because Boston could stack its lineup with right-handed hitters.
 The Red Sox would try to take advantage of the left-field wall and the short distance for a home run.
 A reporter asked Cleveland manager Al Lopez if he was afraid to start Score in this situation.
-Lopez grinned and replied, “I’m not afraid to pitch Score any place.
-Any place, or against anybody.”
+Lopez grinned and replied that he was not afraid to start his rookie hurler any place or against any other team.
 The Señor knew his pitcher: Score threw a three-hit shutout, striking out nine.
 His early success put Score on the cover of the May 30 issue of Sports Illustrated.
-The article was about Score and “Bullet Bob” Turley, a young, promising right-handed pitcher of the New York Yankees.
+The article was about Score and “Bullet" Bob Turley, a young, promising right-handed pitcher of the New York Yankees.

 The Indians were nip and tuck with New York all season, pulling ahead by two games after sweeping a doubleheader from Washington on September 13.
 But the Indians went 3-6 to close out the season, while New York thundered home with a 9-2 record to capture the pennant.
 The Indians finished three games behind the Yankees with a record of 93-61.